New or Aspiring Heads of Department

 Emmie Bidston (Director of Leadership)

-Emmie has been involved with leadership and coaching for many years at Wellington College.
+Emmie has been involved with leadership and coaching for many years at Wellington College and became Director of Leadership at Wellington in 2017.
 She is an economics teacher, tutor in a boarding house and cross-country coach.
 She is also currently working on setting up a charity for developing young African leaders and building a school in Mozambique.
 Prior to teaching Emmie worked for the British Government, developing policies in a range of areas from education to future contingency planning.

 |No of Participants:||15|